Foundation / Corporation

 Projects must address a major community need and fall within the Foundation's focus area of “Strengthening Families.”
 The Foundation is committed to this focus by identifying and participating in programs that promote parenting skills, promoting the positive development and education of all children and youth, supporting the elderly and the medically under-served and strengthening the community.

 The project should ideally utilize 8-25 volunteers for 15-20 hours each in a meaningful way.
 A minimum of 8-10 volunteers must be utilized in the project.

 JLM awards grants to agencies that support the mission of its organization and its emphasis on:

 GrantWatch ID#: 156274

 A Junior League project “Year” runs from June 1 to May 31.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-For questions, please contact the Community Research Chair, Amber Cameron, at the email address indicated above.
+If you have any questions, please contact the Community Research Chair, Carrie Shaw at the email address listed above.

 Junior League of Montgomery

 3570 Carter Hill Road